glepnir/jarvim/README.md

 # jarvis

-Generate a module vim configruation
+Generate a module vim configruation like a VIM PRO!